 Coverage for all COSPAS/SARSAT devices is precisely the same as it is for this one.
 The Iridium network employed by the others is worldwide as well, but it uses different satellites.
 The coverage of the Iridium Network will interact with local terrain differently than that of the COSPAS/SARSAT system.
 The GlobalStar network used by still others is not worldwide but seems to cover much of the territory that most American adventurers visit.

 Ease of Use

-Assuming that your primary priority in the backcountry is safety, we have to grant our Best Buy award to this Ocean Signal rescueME PLB1.
+Assuming that your primary priority in the backcountry is safety, we have to grant our Best Buy award for SOS-only communication to this Ocean Signal rescueME PLB1.
 It is by far the least expensive way to summon help in the wilderness.
 It lasts a long time, its initial price is exceeded by half of the products we tested, and the communication service requires no paid subscription.